diffplug/gradle-and-eclipse-rcp/README.md

 - Two versions of the same library (Guava 17 and 18 at the same time)
 - Generate IDE-as-build-artifact

+Demo project for the [goomph](https://github.com/diffplug/goomph) Gradle plugin, also makes heavy use of [bnd-platform](https://github.com/stempler/bnd-platform).

 ### Quickstart

+- `gradlew bundles` builds the targetplatform (required first step).
 - `gradlew ide` opens an IDE for manipulating this project.
-- `gradlew assembleAll` creates native launchers for win/mac/linux.
+- `gradlew assemble.all` creates native launchers for win/mac/linux.

 ### High level layout